 Voluntary Response Program

 Responding to the need to clean up sites contaminated with hazardous substances, the Federal Government passed the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.
 This law created what is commonly known as the Superfund Program because it is supported by a large trust fund established under the law.
-In 1989, the State of Hawai`i passed the Environmental Response Law – Hawaii Revised Statute (HRS) 128D to establish a similar program at the State level.
+In 1989, the State of Hawaiʻi passed the Environmental Response Law – Hawaiʻi Revised Statutes (HRS) 128D – to establish a similar program at the State level.
 These initial programs were designed to clean up the nation’s most serious contamination problems.